haesemeyer/ZebraTrack/docs/index.md

 Different experimental paradigms can be implemented by extending [experiment]({{ github.site.url }}/exp_class/) base classes.
 This allows to flexibly implement both open loop and closed loop experiments.
-Currently a very simple open-loop "experiment" which writes position and heading information to file is implemented as and example.
+Currently a very simple open-loop "experiment" which writes position and heading information to file is implemented as an example.

 ## Data acquisition and processing
+{% include image.html
+    img="assets/data/Tracking_Example.png"
+    title="Behavior example"
+    width="800"
+    caption="Behavior example (14s of data at 700 Hz)" %}
 Currently data acquisition is limited to camera link cameras via a National Instruments frame grabber.
-However, support for general NI Vision and Point Grey cameras is planned for the near future.
+However, support for general NI Vision and Point Grey cameras is planned for a future release.

+Using multi-threading data is continuously acquired.
+On each frame the fishes position and heading angle are determined within less than 1 ms. This is largely possible because tracking is restricted to an image region centered around the last fish position.
+The size of the image region is determined heuristically based on imaging framerate and image resolution together with known behavioral parameters of larval zebrafish.
+Larval zebrafish are identified as a foreground object by subtracting a background model of the enclosure.
+Since lighting conditions as well as water levels in the behavioral arena can change over the course of an experiment, the background model is continuously updated.
+To avoid having a stationary fish enter the background model, the current fish location is excluded from all background updates.

 ## Dependencies
 ZebraTrack depends on {% include github-link.html link="haesemeyer/mhapi" name="MHApi" %}